St Johnstone Win Scottish League Cup For First Time - UrduPoint

 But St Johnstone dominated the second-half and should have avoided a nervy finish as Chris Kane missed an open goal after on-loan Rangers goalkeeper Robby McCrorie had saved David Wotherspoon's initial effort.

+"I don't think the occasion got to the boys.
+I'd rather give St Johnstone credit for how they pressed us and managed the game," said Martindale.

-Defeat was just Livingston's third in 18 games since Martindale became manager.
+Defeat was just Livingston's third in 18 games since Martindale became manager, which has seen them rise to fifth in the Scottish Premiership.

+"You don't always get everything in life," added Martindale.
+"This can't define our season.
+I will move on from this and try to secure top six as fast as we can.
+That's got to be the aim now."